justlark/lark.gay/content/contact.md

 ✉️ [lark@lark.gay](mailto:lark@lark.gay)

+If you want to chat more securely, you can email me and ask for my Signal username.

 I also have a Bluesky!
 I don't really use it much right now; I've never been very good at social media.